UnexceptedSpectic/SANE_Epson-V370_Config/README.md

 -run: 'export SANE_DEBUG_DLL="128 scanimage -L"' and then 'scanimage -L' for verbose output showing which drivers sane is trying to load.
 Locate the output line where sane searches for epkowa.
 If it is unable to find/initialize its drivers, note the DIRECTORY in which it searches for them and create sym link to them using 'sudo ln -s TARGET SYMLINK', where TARGET == /usr/lib/sane/DRIVER and SYMLINK is DIRECTORY/DRIVER
 #if installed drivers are not located in TARGET, run: 'sudo find / -iname '*libsane-epkowa*''

--add usb to /etc/sane.d/epkowa.conf as described in https://help.ubuntu.com/community/sane in Installing your USB scanner
+-add usb to /etc/sane.d/epkowa.conf as described [here](https://help.ubuntu.com/community/sane) in Installing your USB scanner

 run 'man sane' and read problems section for further troubleshooting